 Stormie spent her youth on the backs of ponies and horses, competing in her first horse show at two-years old.

-she was getting special permission to enter the Jr. training level in three-day events, while simultaneously competing in dressage and h/j.
+she was getting special permission to enter the Jr. Training level in three-day events, while simultaneously competing in dressage and hunter/jumpers.

 Stormie qualified in dressage through 2nd level and qualified for the junior Olympics in three-day eventing.

-she had attained a two-goal (mixed) rating in polo, the highest rating for women at the time.
+Stormie had attained a two-goal outdoor (mixed) rating in polo, the highest rating for women at the time.

 teaching a group of her own riding students at the age of 21.

-she was 23, she was managing the family farm and polo club and playing mixed and women's polo professionally.
+she was 23, Stormie was managing the family farm and polo club and playing mixed and women's polo professionally.

-Stormie spent the next 15 years competing in polo tournaments for clients and with and against her mother Sue Sally and her sister Sunny.
+she spent the next 15 years competing in polo tournaments for clients, and with and against her mother Sue Sally and her sister Sunny.

-tournament victories, Stormie was a member of the winning Empire Polo team in the historic 1st US Women's Open Polo Championship .
+tournament victories, she was a member of the winning Empire Polo team in the historic 1st USPA US Women's Open Polo Championship .

-lessons and coaching polo teams for many years, Stormie was honored by the Robb Report as one of the top polo clinicians in the world.
+lessons and coaching polo teams for many years, she was honored by the Robb Report as one of the top polo clinicians in the world.

-some time away from polo to raise her two daughters, Victoria and Elizabeth with her high school sweetheart and husband Mike.
+some time away from polo to raise her two daughters, Victoria and Elizabeth with her husband Mike.

 the equestrian world, she brought along a successful group of A-level hunter/jumper students at the Pebble Beach Equestrian Center.

-Stormie took a job with the newly formed Women's Championship Tournament (WCT) and working as the Director of Operations, helped it grow into the largest women's polo league in the world.
+as Director of Operations for the Women's Championship Tournament (WCT), she helped it grow into the largest women's polo league in the world.

-she worked alongside Sunny Hale to bring the American Polo Horse Association into existence.
+the WCT, for more than six years, as its Director of Operations, she worked to bring the American Polo Horse Association into existence.